 The stepwise method, the kernel function method, and the H&A method may report false sub-3 nm particles when there are only particles are larger than 3 nm in the input aerosol.
 A particle size distribution with a peak diameter of 5 nm and nearly no sub-3 nm particles was simulated (Fig. 5a).
-The detected particle concentrations were assumed to fluctuate with a 1.2 % relative standard deviation due to measuring uncertainties (Fig. 5b).
+The detected particle concentrations were assumed to fluctuate with a 1.2% relative standard deviation due to measuring uncertainties (Fig. 5b).
 The EM algorithm reported nearly no sub-3 nm particles except for the smallest size bin at 1.16 nm (Fig. 5c).
-The expected values of particle concentrations in the bins smaller than 3 nm recovered using the H&A method were near zero; however, false sub-3 nm particle concentrations.

-tions were occasionally reported (Fig. 5d).
+The expected values of particle concentrations in the bins smaller than 3 nm recovered using the H&A method were near zero, however, false sub-3 nm particle concentrations were occasionally reported (Fig. 5d).
 Compared to the H&A method, the size distribution recovered using the kernel function method was more unstable, especially in the sub-2 nm size range (Fig. 5e).
 The simulated uncertainty is the main cause of the false sub-3 nm particle concentrations reported by the H&A method and the kernel function method in Fig. 5.
 When assuming that there is no error in the particle concentration detected by the PSM, the H&A method and the kernel function method report nearly no particles in the sub-3 nm size range.
-In contrast to the H&A method and the kernel function method that reported false results due to their instability, the stepwise method reported false particle size distributions when assuming there are no uncertainties (Fig. 5f).
+Different from the H&A method and the kernel function method that reported false results due to their instability, the stepwise method reported false particle size distributions when assuming there are no uncertainties (Fig. 5f).
 This is because the stepwise method assumes a simple one-to-one relationship between the saturator flow rate and the recovered particle diameter instead of accounting for the wide kernel function peaks.
-For sub-1.5 nm particles, the non-zero mean particle concentration reported by the stepwise method is due to the simulated uncertainties.
+For sub-1.5 nm particles, the nonzero mean particle concentration reported by the stepwise method is due to the simulated uncertainties.

 The false sub-3 nm particle concentrations due to improper inversion methods were tested experimentally.
 Particles larger than 5 nm were classified using the nanoDMA (Fig. 6a).
 No sub-3 nm particles were reported using the EM algorithm and the H&A method.
-On the contrary, the kernel function method and the stepwise method reported approximately 3×10^3 particles when the total particle concentration measured using the DMA-FCE system was approximately 2.4×10^4 .
+On the contrast, the kernel function method and the stepwise method reported approximately 3×10^3 particles when the total particle concentration measured using the DMA-FCE system was approximately 2.4×10^4 .
 Based on both the simulating and experimental results, we conclude that the PSM may report false sub-3 nm particle size distributions when there are actually no sub-3 nm particles because of the uncertainties and the non-ideal data inversion methods, especially the stepwise method.
-Note that large particles with detection efficiencies that do not vary with the saturator flow rate do not lead to a bias in the recovered sub-3 nm particle concentrations.
-We examined this theoretical deduction experimentally using a PSM to measure ambient particles in the room air and the recorded particle concentration did not significantly vary with the saturator flow rate.
+Note that large particles whose detection efficiencies do not vary with the saturator flow rate do not lead to a bias in the recovered sub-3 nm particle existing in the room air and the recorded particle concentration did not significantly vary with the saturator flow rate.